beeldengeluid/data-stories/content/blog/Corona/index.md

 One of the defining features of the COVID-19 pandemic in the Netherlands has been the early ambiguity of government-issued prevention guidelines.
 While trust in government measures has arguably risen, the early days of the pandemic were marked by confusion on several “facts” related to the virus: whether people without symptoms and children can or cannot contaminate others; whether cyclists should keep a distance from each other; whether stopping handshakes was a prevention method sufficient to contain such a reputedly contagious virus; and so on.

 With the World Health Organisation’s characterisation of COVID-19 as an “infodemic” (United Nations, 2020), the ambiguity of information about the coronavirus has been frequently linked to the diversity of information traversing new media infrastructures.
-Social media users contest official facts not just with “alternative” theories of events, but also with a pool of information far outside the confines of national broadcasting.
+Social media users contest official claims not just with “alternative” theories of events, but also with a pool of information far outside the confines of national broadcasting.
 Still, the argument that confusion and volatility is heightened by new media may benefit from skepticism, as it is a reputed fact that information stemming from television news was far from homogeneous, and also peddled various medical misinformation (Diem, Lantos and Tulsky, 1996).

-To what extent can we argue that present-day information technologies have made news reporting of “facts” more volatile?
+To what extent can we argue that present-day information technologies have made news reporting of official institutional claims more volatile?
 If we were to compare news media reporting of other complex, international pandemics of the past -- AIDS/HIV and SARS, for example -- would we see a similar effect?

 With archives of Dutch television news media reporting on AIDS/HIV (1980-2000), SARS (2002-2004) and COVID-19 (January 2020 - June 2020), we compared words related to various “facts” about each pandemic in news reports, over time.
 We specifically looked at what television news programmes have stated about the transmission, prevention, treatments and risk groups and origins of the three pandemics.
-We used natural language processing techniques to capture words frequently associated with those four issues, filtered them with a pre-set list of true and false issue-specific facts, and compared them across pandemics, over time.
+We used natural language processing techniques to capture words frequently associated with those four issues, filtered them with a pre-set list of true and false issue-specific claims, and compared them across pandemics, over time.

 ## Methodological recipe

 ### Researching television with the Media Suite

-While television news continues to be the main information source for most users, little systematic research has been done on big data from television news reporting -- most scholars focus on more accessible textual data, such as digital or digitised print news.
+While television news continues to be the main information source for most users, little systematic research has been done on data from television news reporting -- most scholars focus on more accessible textual data, such as digital or digitised print news (Gooding, 2018).
 This is a problem as television broadcasting has shaped public discourse over the past decades.
-Without access to our televised past, researchers, journalists and citizens may be trapped in online amnesia: they cannot bridge the memory of the past with remnants of the present.
+Without access to our televised past, researchers, journalists and citizens cannot bridge the memory of the past with remnants of the present.

 The Media Suite is particularly useful for obtaining what the web usually does not have: recently digitized television programs.
 It provides a large collection of digitized public television programs, as well as several digitised collections of Dutch media material (Martínez Ortiz et al., 2017; Ordelman, Melgar Estrada and Noordegraaf, 2017).